MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-troubleshoot-online-endpoints.md

 ### [Studio](#tab/studio)

-To show details for a model in a workspace, select a model on the Azure Machine Learning studio **Models** page.
+Select a model on the Azure Machine Learning studio **Models** page.

 ---